Babyoilrig/CatrinMentzoni-Portfolio/README.md

 Catrin Mentzoni Portfolio
 ===========
-Please note this project is not finished
+Please note this project is not finished.
+I have rebuilt this project using TailwindCSS for mobile compatibility.
+Please see new repo here: https://github.com/Babyoilrig/Catrin--Mentzoni-Portfolio
 -----------------------------------------

 <img src= "https://user-images.githubusercontent.com/93347177/158159629-0630be7c-27d5-48a5-b22d-0740f17d8e17.png" width="300px"><br/>